IBM/aspera-cli/docs/README.erb.md

 It is specified by the [**transfer-spec**](#transfer-specification) parameter `destination_root`.
 As such, it can be modified with option: `--ts=@json:'{"destination_root":"<path>"}'`.
 The option `to_folder` provides an equivalent and convenient way to change this parameter:
-`--to-folder=<path>` .
+`--to-folder=<path>`.

 #### List of files for transfers

 When uploading, downloading or sending files, the user must specify the list of files to transfer.

-By default the list of files to transfer is simply provided on the command line.
+By default, the list of files to transfer is simply provided on the command line.

 The list of (source) files to transfer is specified by (extended value) option `sources` (default: `@args`).
 The list is either simply the list of source files, or a combined source/destination list (see below) depending on value of option `src_type` (default: `list`).

-In <%=tool%>, all transfer parameters, including file list, are provided to the transfer agent in a [**transfer-spec**](#transfer-specification) so that execution of a transfer is independent of the transfer agent (direct, connect, node, transfer sdk...).
+In <%=tool%>, all transfer parameters, including file list, are provided to the transfer agent in a [**transfer-spec**](#transfer-specification) so that execution of a transfer is independent of the transfer agent (direct, connect, node, transfer daemon...).
 So, eventually, the list of files to transfer is provided to the transfer agent using the [**transfer-spec**](#transfer-specification) field: `"paths"` which is a list (array) of pairs of `"source"` (mandatory) and `"destination"` (optional).
 The `sources` and `src_type` options provide convenient ways to populate the transfer spec with the source file list.